 Your group will agree to use a single GitHub repo for this project.
 Every student must make commits to this repo for their part of the project.
 (So every member of the project must do their share of the code.)
 Please review the team organization and Git workflow from the previous project.

-In this part, you must implement the file operations of your search engine application (the model).
+In this part, you must design the API for the persistence operations of your search engine application (the model), as described above.
 That includes reading and updating your persistent data (that is, the inverted index as well as any other information you need to store between runs of your application, such as the list of files (their pathnames) that have been indexed).
-The main file operations are reading each file to be indexed a “word” at a time; you also need to checking if the previously indexed files still exist or have been modified since last indexed.
+You also need the ability to check if the previously indexed files still exist or have been modified since last indexed.

 The maintenance part of the user interface should allow users to select files for indexing, and to keep track of which files have been added to the index.
 For each file, you need to keep the full pathname of the file as well as the file's last modification time.
 Your code should correctly handle the user entering in non-existent files and unreadable files.
 (How you handle such errors is up to your group; make sure you document the group's decisions someplace.)